alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - Reduce "Tracing Max Distance".
 There are two settings for this, one for inside the cloud layer, and one for outside.

-      - Adjust "Distance to Sample Max Count".
+      - Adjust "Close View Sample Ratio".
 This controls how view sample count scales with distance through the layer.

 -----
 VOLUMETRIC CLOUDS LOOK BLURRY/STREAKY WHEN MOVING FAST